jimdigriz/cv/src/20-skills.md

 ### Managerial

  * running teams from two to ten people
- * hiring, training and inspiring staff
+ * hiring and training staff
  * $500k annual budget for infrastructure
  * liaising with external parties, clients, hostile third parties and journalists
  * negotiating contracts